cbeauhilton/Halve/_posts/2018-09-03-on-the-slogan.md

 ### Or: everything is a poison, everything is a medicine.
 ___________
+<p></p>

 First, two quotes, one in English and one in German.

 Don't worry, we'll translate the German, and it's the same basic idea found in the English quote.
 This isn't one of those 19th century novels that expects you to know English, French, Latin, Italian, and German just to get through a page.
-I left the quote in the original because one of the words has a delightful dual meaning that is lost if not juxtaposed with an English translation.
+I left the quote in German because one of the words has a delightful dual meaning that is lost if not juxtaposed with an English translation.

 > Poisons in small doses are the best medicines; and the best medicines in too large doses are poisonous.

-> <cite><a href="http://theoncologist.alphamedpress.org/content/6/suppl_2/1.long">William Withering, 18th century [^1] English physician, discoverer of digitalis (sort of) [^2], and proponent of arsenic therapy.</a></cite>
+> <cite><a href="http://theoncologist.alphamedpress.org/content/6/suppl_2/1.long">William Withering, 18th century English physician, discoverer of digitalis (sort of), and proponent of arsenic therapy.</a></cite> [^1] [^2]

 >Alle Dinge sind Gift, und nichts ist ohne Gift; allein die dosis machts, daß ein Ding kein Gift sei.